walles/numbervaders/README.md

 * Kill player when some maths lands
 * When player is killed, freeze the simulation after a delay.
 * Log frame rate on emulator (we're fine)
+* Log frame rate on a 10" tablet (we're doing great)
+* Show correct answer on screen when the player dies.